ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

 Here are some of the hurdles you may run into:

-* [Software Repositories] : Historically, many Wynton software modules were created to provide NEWER versions of software than those that were available in CentOS 7 Linux.
-As Rocky 8 is a newer software distribution, many of those modules created with CentOS 7 Linux in mind now provide OLDER versions of software than packages that are installed in Rocky 8.
+* [Software Repositories] : Historically, many Wynton software modules were created to provide _newer_ versions of software than those that were available in CentOS 7 Linux.
+As Rocky 8 is a newer software distribution, many of those modules created with CentOS 7 Linux in mind now provide _older_ versions of software than packages that are installed in Rocky 8.
 Before using ANY software modules, first check to see if the software is installed on the system.
 If the software is available without loading a module, use the installed version rather than the module.
 It is expected that some of the software tools available via environment modules (built-in, CBI, and Sali) may not work or Rocky 8 due to library dependencies and other issues.
 The few that were specific to CentOS 7, will be removed as they are discovered.
-If you run across a module that does not work, please email us the details at [{{
-  site.cluster.email_support }}](mailto:{{ site.cluster.email_support
+If you run across a module that does not work, please email us the details at [{{ site.cluster.email_support }}](mailto:{{ site.cluster.email_support }})
-  }})

 * [Software Collections (SCL)] : Compared to CentOS 7, Rocky 8 will
   only provide SCLs for using modern GCC development tools, e.g. C and